pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation/installing-on-cloudrun.md

   Prepare a CloudRun service manifest file as below.

-  Note: Fields which set to '1' are strict to be set with that value to ensure piped work correctly.
+  **Note**: Fields which set to '1' are strict to be set with that value to ensure piped work correctly.

   ``` yaml
   apiVersion: serving.knative.dev/v1